Epigenetics of diabetes type 2: Methylation patterns

 Type 2 diabetes associated sequence polymorphisms have been identified in 30 linkage disequilibrium (LD) blocks across the human genome, but their effects only explain a minor fraction of the observed phenotypic diversity among individuals.
 Previously, in other studies it has been demonstrated that connections between small methylation differences at isolated CpG sites have large differences in gene-expression levels On a genome wide scale studies have proven that hypomethylation in genes known to be associated with type 2 diabetes has been associated with an increase in susceptibility for the disease.
 CpG sites in particular display a small but significant case of hypomethylation consistently.
-The odds of belonging to the Type 2 Diabetes group increased by 6.1% for every 1% decrease in methylation based on microarray-based assay.
+The odds of belonging to the type 2 diabetes group increased by 6.1% for every 1% decrease in methylation based on microarray-based assay.
 These observed methylation differences are capable of producing or indicating real expression differences, which lead to the observed enhanced disease risk.
 Based on this study further investigation proved that if hypomethylation was induced, then the individual was far more likely to develop type 2 diabetes than those who led a healthy lifestyle.
 This proven presence of low methylation at certain sites could be used to diagnose diabetes 2 in individuals earlier in future treatment.

 Studies in 2011 have shown that insulin resistance (IR), the hallmark of type 2 diabetes, may also involve epigenetic control as a contributing factor.
 Promoter methylation of the mitochondrial transcription factor A gene, an important gene essential for mitochondrial DNA maintenance, was associated with IR in adolescents.
 A possible link between DNA methylation and insulin resistance was shown through monozygotic twin comparisons and bisulfite pyrosequencing to measure the global DNA methylation of Alu repeats in peripheral blood leukocytes.
 Alu elements are known to create genomic instability and affect gene expression, and have been implicated in numerous human diseases.
-Epigenetic alterations arising during the lifetime of monozygotic twins in Alu repeats resulted in an increase in genomic s instability, and consequently cause insulin resistance and type 2 diabetes. show that methylation levels at all four CpG sites displayed an increase in Alu methylation.
+Epigenetic alterations arising during the lifetime of monozygotic twins in Alu repeats resulted in an increase in genomic s instability, and consequently cause insulin resistance and type 2 diabetes and show that methylation levels at all four CpG sites displayed an increase in Alu methylation.
 This study provides the first evidence that alteration in global DNA hypermethylation is associated with increased risk of IR independent of established risk factors.
 Because epigenetic modifications are possibly reversible, this research suggests the potential for lifestyle or therapeutic interventions for insulin resistance.